clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

-You need to generate a CNCI image with your cluster TLS keys inside it, based on the latest base image published by ClearLinux.
+You need to generate a CNCI image with your cluster TLS keys inside it, based on the latest base image published by Clear Linux.
 This is accomplished through scripting as described in `ciao-cnci-agent`_.

 Once created, move your image to the cache on your network node and